stephencweiss/stephencharlesweiss.com/content/blog/2018-12-20/charts-colors-and-complements-oh-my.md

 tags: ['chart.js','color conversion','color theory']
 ---

 > Charts are the black hole of programming.

 I was warned, but I wanted to tackle charts anyway.
 That was my first mistake.
 Humans tend to understand graphical information better than text on average.
 But presenting information visually in a *compelling* way is not only *not* easy.
-It’s **hard**.
+It's **hard**.
 If I wasn't convinced, my recent experience left me with little doubt.
 The process of adding simple charts took me down a number of rabbit holes to explore… and get lost in.

 ![](./alice.gif)

 This post is intended to document three major takeaways from the process:

   1. Charts are hard; budget your time accordingly
   2. Purely random colors can be jarring; complementary colors can be derived using the Golden Ratio